OmarAbdulQadir/Temperature-Monitoring-System/README.md

 ## Usage:
-The System contains three states as described Idle State, Config State, and Alarm state.
-Each of the three states is different in the functionality and types of inputs.
-Now we are describing each state alone Starting with the Idle State.
+The system contains three states: Idle State, Config State, and Alarm State.
+Each of the three states differs in functionality and types of inputs.
+Now we will describe each state individually, starting with the Idle State.

 1- Idle State:
+In this state, the system monitors the temperature by taking a sample every 100 ms. For each sample, the system compares the temperature to the preset threshold value.
+If it exceeds the threshold value and the alarm is enabled.
+The system will transition to the alarm state.
+Otherwise, no transition occurs.
+Also, the user requested to configure the threshold value that triggers the system to enter the configuration state.
 ![Alt text](https://github.com/OmarAbdulQadir/Temperature-Monitoring-System/blob/main/NTI_RTOS_PROJ_TempMonitorSys_Designs/Idle.JPG?raw=true)

 2- Config State: